Towards the non-perturbative cosmological bootstrap: Boundary four-point function

-Notice that the contribution of the local terms is large enough to fully cancel negative contribution of odd spin $I^{\text{MFT}}_{\D,\ell}$ and make $I_{\D,\ell}$ non-negative.
+This means that the total partial wave expansion vanishes for the odd spin and is positive for even spins which agrees with the positivity condition~\reef{eq: positivty}.
+Let us emphasise again that without the contribution of the local terms, the partial wave coefficient is negative for odd spins which disagrees with the unitary condition~\reef{eq: positivty}.
+In other words, the existence of the local terms is essential in unitary Mean Field Theories in dS.

-Let us remark that one could consider the correlator $\brakket{\OO_1(x_1)\OO_2(x_2)\OO_2(x_3)\OO_1(x_4)}$ in a dS QFT with two different bulk fields.
+Let us remark that one could consider the correlator $\brakkket{\OO_1(x_1)\OO_2(x_2)\OO_2(x_3)\OO_1(x_4)}$ with two different bulk fields.
 In this case, we would find a similar expression for $I^{\text{MFT}}_{\D,\ell}$ as in \eref{eq:IMFT} but there would be no local contribution.
-This is not in contradiction with unitarity as this correlator no longer fulfils the positivity condition \eref{eq: positivty}.
+This is not in contradiction with unitarity as this correlator no longer fulfills the positivity condition \eref{eq: positivty}.